Variation of the particulars or conditions of approval of an approved active constituent

 You should provide a comprehensive DoC for the active constituent.
 The DoC should be signed and dated and include the following information:

-• the maximum content of all impurities present in quantities of 0.1 per cent or more
+• The maximum content of all impurities present in quantities of 0.1% or more

-• any toxicologically significant impurities present at any level (including less than 0.1 per cent)
+• Any toxicologically significant impurities present at any level (including less than 0.1%)

 • Chemical Abstracts Service (CAS) registry numbers, where they exist

-All impurities present at or above a 0.1 per cent level must be identified.
+All impurities present at or above a 0.1% level must be identified.
 If identification of an impurity is not feasible, you should include a summary of laboratory studies demonstrating the unsuccessful effort in the application.

-You do not need to identify the impurities that are not of toxicological significance and are below levels of 0.1 per cent.
+You do not need to identify the impurities that are not of toxicological significance and are below levels of 0.1%.

 Table 1 provides an example of the DoC for an active constituent.